AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 **CoreLengths** gives the overall length in terms of numbers of SNPs of each core.
 The CoreLengths can never be longer than its corresponding CoreAndTailLengths.
 The total number of CoreLengths specified must equal the number specified for NumberOfPairsOfPhasingRounds (i.e. in figure 1 there are 10 rounds of phasing specified and there are 10 CoreLengths specified).

 The order of the CoreAndTailLengths must correspond to the order of the CoreLengths (i.e. in figure 2 the CoreAndTailLenghts 200 is for the first pair of phasing runs and corresponds to the CoreLenths 100.

+**PedigreeFreePhasing** tells the program to perform the long-range phasing step of AlphaPhase1.1 without using pedigree information.
+In some cases this may be quicker and more accurate, but it is not likely to be commonly applicable (the command options to the right of the comma are a case sensitive ``No`` or ``Yes``.

 **GenotypeErrorPercentage** gives the percentage of SNP that are allowed to be missing or in conflict across the entire core and tail length during the surrogate definition in AlphaPhase1.1.
 A value of 1.00 (i.e. 1%) means that across a CoreAndTailLengths of 300 SNPs, 3 of these SNP are allowed to be missing or in disagreement between two otherwise compatible surrogate parents.
 Thus these two individuals are allowed to be surrogate parents of each other in spite of the fact that 1% of their genotypes are missing or are in conflict (i.e. opposing homozygotes).
 Small values are better (e.g. <1.0%).
 See the manual for AlphaPhase1.1 for more details.